-- (a) Scope .
-Any change in an approved final subdivision plan including but not limited to lot lines, road layout, and location of structures and improvements must be reviewed and approved by the Board.
-De minimis changes to an approved subdivision plan may be placed on the Planning Board Consent Agenda at the discretion of the Town Planner. - (b) De minimis Changes .
-De minimis changes shall not include (1) an increase in the number of lots or units, (2) a change to a public or private right-of way or easement, (3) a decrease in proposed buffering or landscaping, or (4) any issue involving a condition placed on the Subdivision approval.
-Prior to placement on the Consent Agenda, the applicant shall meet with the Town Planner to review the proposed changes and shall provide eight (8) copies of the revised recording plat to the Town Planner at least eighteen (18) days prior to the next regular Planning Board meeting.
-The decision of the Town Planner to not place an item on the Consent Agenda may be appealed to the Planning Board upon submission of fourteen (14) copies of the proposed change to the Town Planner eighteen (18) days prior to the next Planning Board meeting. - (c) Procedure.
-A public hearing may be held concerning a subdivision amendment as prescribed in this Ordinance.
-The Planning Board may request the submission of information included in Appendix A or B and shall review the subdivision amendment for compliance with the standards in Sec.
-16-3-1.
-All amended plans must make specific reference to the original plan and its recording information, must be signed by a majority of the Planning Board and recorded in the Registry of Deeds within ninety (90) days following the Planning Board Decision.
+- (a) Scope-.
+Any change in an approved final subdivision plan including but not limited to lot lines, road layout, and location of structures and improvements must be reviewed and approved by the Planning Board.
+De minimis changes to an approved subdivision plan may be placed on the Planning Board Consent Agenda at the discretion of the Town Planner. - (b) De minimuis Changes.
+De minimuis changes shall not include (1) an increase in the number of lots or units, (2) a change to a public or private right-of way or easement, (3) a decrease in proposed buffering or landscaping, or (4) any issue involving a condition placed on the Subdivision approval.
+Prior to placement on the Consent Agenda, the applicant shall meet with the Town-Planner to review the proposed changes and shall provide eight (8) copies of the revised recording plat to the Town-Planner at least eighteen (18) days prior to the next regular Planning Board meeting.
+The decision of the Town-Planner to not place an item on the Consent Agenda may be appealed to the Planning Board upon submission of fourteen (14) copies of the proposed change to the Town-Planner eighteen (18) days prior to the next Planning Board meeting.

+- (c) Procedure.
+A public hearing may be held concerning a subdivision amendment as prescribed in Sec.
+16-2-1(b)in this Ordinance.
+The Planning Board may request the submission of information included in Appendix A or B and shall review the subdivision amendment for compliance with the standards in Sec. -16-3-1.
+All amended plans must make specific reference to the original plan and its recording information.
+The Planning Board Decision shall be to approve, approve with conditions or deny the subdivision amendment., must be signed by a majority of the Planning Board and recorded in the Registry of Deeds within ninety (90) days following the Planning Board Decision.
 Any amended plan not so filed or recorded within ninety (90) days following the date of the Planning Board decision shall become null and void.
 The applicant may request, prior to the expiration date, that the Planning Board grant an extension due to the particular circumstances of the applicant, which extension shall not exceed an additional period of ninety (90) days.
-The applicant shall provide the Town Planner with a receipt from the Registry of Deeds within that time limit stating that the plan has been recorded and giving the book and page numbers and two copies of the final recorded plan.
+The applicant shall provide the Town Planner with a receipt from the Registry of Deeds within that time limit stating that the plan has been recorded and giving the book and page numbers and two copies of the final recorded plan. - (d) Subdivision vacation.
+Once a subdivision has been recorded, a subdivision where no lots have been sold or the entire subdivision is owned by one entity and no alteration to commence the subdivision has occurred on the site, may be vacated in its entirety by a vote of the Town Council at the request of the subdivision owner.
+Anything less than a complete vacation of the subdivision must be submitted to the Planning Board as an amendment.
+Approval by the Town Council to vacate the subdivision must be recorded in the Cumberland County Registry of Deeds.